Name

 Skills

-- Creating idiomatic and performant system implementations
+• Creating idiomatic and performant system implementations

-- Designing and implementing large software systems
+• Designing and simplifying large software systems

 Education

-- 2015–2021, MSc Artificial Intelligence (summa cum laude)
+• 2015–2021, MSc Artificial Intelligence (summa cum laude)

-Radboud University, The Netherlands - 2015–2021, MSc Computing Science (opted out of the thesis)
+• 2015–2021, MSc Computing Science (opted out of the thesis)

-Radboud University, The Netherlands - 2012–2015, BSc Artificial Intelligence (cum laude)
+• 2012–2015, BSc Artificial Intelligence (cum laude)

 Radboud University, The Netherlands